 Around this level I also felt that experience gains were starting to run away from us a little.
 If you love doing flashpoints, and I do, they'll give you a fair chunk of experience.
 Then you get your ship, and being the curious sort I tried out space battles.
 I didn't really get that into them in the end, but I did do the first couple of missions, which yielded another hefty amount of XP.
 Level ten is also the point at which you can start running warzones, which gains you yet more experience.
 I don't remember the exact number, but we must have been getting close to level twenty by the time we finished Coruscant.

 Now this is where something interesting happened.
-Our class story branched out into two parts, one to continue to Taris and one to Nar Shadaa.
-I didn't really look into the details of it at the time, but simply assumed that they were pointing you towards two alternate levelling zones, and we picked Nar Shadaa more or less at random.
+Our class story branched out into two parts, one to continue to Taris and one to Nar Shaddaa.
+I didn't really look into the details of it at the time, but simply assumed that they were pointing you towards two alternate levelling zones, and we picked Nar Shaddaa more or less at random.
 This turned out to be a bad idea, since they are actually consecutive zones, and Taris comes first in the levelling progression.
-While we were high enough to do Nar Shadaa right off the bat, the end result was that by the time we were done with it everything on Taris had already gone grey.
+While we were high enough to do Nar Shaddaa right off the bat, the end result was that by the time we were done with it everything on Taris had already gone grey.

-Nar Shadaa itself, or "Hutt Vegas" as Scott Johnson calls it so aptly, didn't really impress me that much either as a zone, which I guess confirms my theory that I'm just not that into city planets.
+Nar Shaddaa itself, or "Hutt Vegas" as Scott Johnson calls it so aptly, didn't really impress me that much either as a zone, which I guess confirms my theory that I'm just not that into city planets.
 Sure, it was slightly more interesting visually, but in the end I still ended up spending a lot of my time traipsing through grey corridors.